leah-handel/D3-Data-Journalism/README.md

 ## Data Sources

-Data is from the 2014 ACS 1-year estimates from the [US Census Bureau](https://data.census.gov/cedsci/)
+Data is from the 2014 ACS 1-year estimates from the [US Census Bureau](https://data.census.gov/cedsci/).

 ## To Run

-Run index.html with an http server
+Run index.html with an http server.